 “What has made technology so destructive, and what has made science so terrifying is that they have exorcised spirit.
 There is no spirit left.
 And spirit is necessary.
 By getting rid of the spirit, science forever abandoned the possibility of explaining life.
 And as long as they are reductionist, they can forget about explaining life.

 If we were to allow the spirit back in then our science would begin to look like alchemy.
 I believe we have to get past this subject-object dualism.
 And in the area of technology the way you get past it is in the concept of the philosopher’s stone.** What we need and want is a marriage of spirit and matter where the modalities of each are honored in that marriage.

 Alchemy was the belief that there was a perfect form of matter.
-And if you could create this form of matter it would make you immortal.
+And if you could create this form of matter, it would make you immortal.
 [This magical matter is an undifferentiated, primordial material that can be willed to assume any form.]
 It is the externalization of the soul.
 It is matter behaving as though it were spirit or spirit behaving as though it were matter.
 And I think a reclaimed science would take this much more seriously because it is possible.
 I have actually seen the ordinary laws of physics violated.
-This means that the ultimate set of laws is not the set of [physical] laws that appear to be in operation.”
+And this means that the ultimate set of rules is not the set of [physical] laws that appear to be in operation.”

 excerpt from the lecture “Mind and Time, Spirit and Matter”

 **The Philosopher’s Stone is a legendary alchemical substance believed to be able to transmute base metals into gold.
 In the Taoist tradition, it was considered to be an elixir of life capable of rejuvenating the body and achieving immortality and transcendence of the corporeal form.

 For information about